My Skills as a Software Programmer/Website Developer

 have been consistently sought out as a public speaker.

-o Publishing Record -- To date, I have published five books, five chapters
+o Publishing Record -- To date, I have published fifteen books, five chapters

-in collected works, and a score of journal articles.
+in collected works, and over fifty journal articles.
 My readers report that

 I grab their interest, that I communicate complex ideas with clarity, and that